godotengine/godot-docs/learning/workflow/assets/importing_audio_samples.rst

 | OGG Vorbis 96kbps, Stereo     | 12kb                |
 +-------------------------------+---------------------+

-In general, what is recommended, is to use WAV for most sound effects, specially those that are short and repetitive, and OGG for music, voice and long sound effects.
+In general, what is recommended, is to use WAV for most sound effects, especially those that are short and repetitive, and OGG for music, voice and long sound effects.

 Best Practices
 --------------